ratnaparkhi/TSPG/index.md

 * TSPG App also displays facts about Titanic disaster and surviors under the title - 'Did you know that:'.
 These facts could be used to improve your guessing.

-* TSPG App also has a running counter which displays consecutive correct guesses made by a player.

 * TSPG uses binary logistic regression for its prediction.
 More information regarding TSPG prediction model is on the last slide.